 Step 1: Preparing for the Tub Installation

 Before you start, there are a few preliminary considerations and preparations you'll need to address.
 The installation process will differ slightly if you're upgrading to a larger tub.
-In this case, we're upgrading from a 30-inch wide tub to a 32-inch wide model, which creates some challenges when working in an existing space.
+In this case, we're upgrading from a 30-inch wide tub to a 32-inch wide model, which makes some challenges when working in an existing space.
 However, the overall approach will remain the same for most installations.

 Evaluate Your Space and Existing Conditions